Frequently Asked Questions

 Are their different skill or competition levels in football?

 Teams in the CDMFA are tiered into four divisions Tier I, Tier II, Tier III and Tier IV.
 CDMFA will be competing at all four tiers, as will Calgary and Southern Alberta.
-Although there is no requirement for tiering at the Atom level as the CDMFA is the only league in Alberta to have full 12-man football for the Atom age group, we have nonetheless decided to tier Atom as well in order to maintain continuity and commonality for all of our age divisions.

 What are the age groups?